Home > Destinations > Europe > Norway > Suggested Itineraries > The Fjords in One Week

 Day 2: Åndalsnes and Romsdalsfjord

-Leave Ålesund on the morning of Day 2, driving east to the resort of Åndalsnes, a distance of 127km (79 miles), following the A69.
+Leave Ålesund on the morning of Day 2, and drive east to the resort of Åndalsnes, a distance of 127km (79 miles), following the A69.
 Once here, check in to a hotel for the night.
 At Åndalsnes, try to hook up with a summer excursion, especially one involving a hike through the Romsdalen Alps that envelop the town.
 The summit of Nesaksla Mountain towers over Åndalsnes at 715m (2,345 ft.).
 You can ask about the boat trips on Romsdalsfjord, one of the most beautiful waterways in western Norway.

 Day 3: The Trollstigvein to Geirangerfjord